 Handling of the Imalent MS12

 Fortunately, Imalent included a shoulder strap with the Imalent MS12!
 That’s how I would start this section.
 The Imalent isn’t just high on the lumen scale, it’s also high on the weight scale.
-Most of the weight is in the head, and therefore it is tiring for your index finger balancing the flashlight with its front-heavy weight!
+Most of the weight is in the head, and therefore it is tiring for your index finger to balance the flashlight with its front-heavy weight!
 The included carry strap is, therefore, no luxury but a necessity!
 It’s fun playing with it, but within a couple of minutes, you are feeling your wrist and index finger due to the unbalanced weight.
 Therefore I’d recommend using the shoulder strap if you are planning on using it longer than just a few minutes.

 Another thing I noticed during my testing outdoors was the following.
 When you use the carry strap, it’s not very difficult to find the switch.
 Especially when it’s cold outside.
 But when you don’t use the strap, and you grab the flashlight, it is pretty difficult to find the switch!
 I hope they will improve that on future models!

 - Yes, it can, but it’s better to put it with the head pointing downwards so you can use the sidelights.